Binary Protocol Quick Reference

 | Runtime sandbox | macOS sandbox-exec / Linux unshare --net | Isolate network and filesystem |

-| Output validation | Format checking | Ensure stdout contains only valid content |
+| Output validation | Non-empty and format checking | Ensure stdout contains non-empty Typst |

 Interaction Sequence Diagram